 I made myself a salad, and I hated that salad so much!!!!!!!!!!!!!!

-When I whined to Husband for 10 minutes about how I felt like a fire-breathing crybaby, I could tell he was trying not to laugh.
+When I pressed my forehead to a wall and whined to Husband for 10 minutes about how I felt like a fire-breathing crybaby, I could tell he was amused and trying to suppress his laughter.

 He said, “I can’t help you babe.”